ployground/ploy_ansible/README.rst

 1.0b3 - unreleased
 ------------------

+* Prevent use of persistent ssh connections, as that easily results in connections to wrong jails because of the proxying.
+This makes ansible a lot slower at the moment.
+  [fschulze]

 * Add support for su and vault (ansible 1.5) as well as ``--force-handlers`` (ansible 1.6).
   [fschulze]